FelixOnline/v2/content/articles/2011-2-3-spend-your-moolah-on-moolis.md

 subtitle: >
   When the hooplah over Brick Lane just gets too much.“Fed up with the cuisine wrongly assumed to be ‘Indian’ in London *cough* Brick Lane...”
 date: "2011-02-03 18:56:01 +0000"

 # Attributes from Felix Online V1
 id: "707"
 old_path: /food/707/spend-your-moolah-on-moolis
 aliases:
  - /food/707/spend-your-moolah-on-moolis
+imported: true
+comments:
+ - Absolutely on the dot except that we would not call the roti used a rumali roti Having tasted all the moolis described I can vouch for the veracity of the descriptionUnfortunately not open on Sundays but the friendliness of the staff makes this place stand out

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true